kgitthoene/dokuwiki-plugin-imapmarkers/README.md

 Example: ```{{imapmloc>CON1|Asia}}``` -- Refers to the area with ```CON1``` as identifier.

+## Installation

+Install the plugin using the [Plugin Manager](https://www.dokuwiki.org/plugin:plugin) or the download URL above, which points to latest version of the plugin.

-## Manual Installation
+### Manual Installation

 Download: [https://github.com/kgitthoene/dokuwiki-plugin-imapmarkers/zipball/master/](https://github.com/kgitthoene/dokuwiki-plugin-imapmarkers/zipball/master/)

 Extract the zip file and rename the extracted folder to ```imapmarkers```.
 Place this folder in ```DOKUWIKI-SERVER-ROOT/lib/plugins/```

-Please refer to http://www.dokuwiki.org/extensions for additional info on how to install extensions in DokuWiki.
+Please refer to [http://www.dokuwiki.org/extensions](http://www.dokuwiki.org/extensions) for additional info on how to install extensions in DokuWiki.

 ## Used Software and Attribution